Aṅguttara Nikāya

 from low lifestyle follows low self-control;

-from low self-control follows low memory;
+from low self-control follows low mind;

-from low memory follows low serenity;
+from low mind follows low serenity;

-from low serentiy follows low knowledge;
+from low serenity follows low knowledge;

 from low knowledge follows low freedom.